Phaleria macrocarpa: Botany

 The height of P. macrocarpa ranges from 1-18 m with greenish bark and white wood.
 It has green, tapered leaves.
 The flowers are made up to two to four petals, and range from green to maroon in color.
 It grows 10-1200 m above sea level with a productive age that ranges from 10 to 20 years.
 The leaves are green and tapering with length and width ranging from 7-10 cm and 3-5 cm, respectively.
 The flowers make a compound of two to four, with color from green to maroon.
 Eclipse-shaped fruits are green when unripe, and have a diameter of 3 cm.
 They are red when ripe.
 The white, round pits are poisonous and fruit is of eclipse shape with a diameter of 3 cm.
 Each fruit has one to two brown, ovoid, and anatropous seeds per fruit.
 The extract of the plant has been evaluated for potential pharmacological uses.

+An extract from the leaves of the plant Phaleria macrocarpa has been shown to have potent anti-inflammatory effects.
+A study on the molecular anti-inflammatory mechanisms of the plant's leaf ethanol extract found that it significantly reduced nitric oxide (NO) production and suppressed the expression of inducible nitric oxide synthase (iNOS) and interleukin-1β (IL-1β) in a dose-dependent manner.
+In addition, computational studies found strong interactions between compounds from the extract and several inflammation-related targets, including AKT1, MMP9, PI3KCA, PI3KCG, and PTGS2.
+The results of the study suggest that P. macrocarpa leaf extract may have therapeutic potential for treating inflammatory conditions.